aragon/protocol/docs/4-entry-points/2-controller.md

 ## 4.2.
 Controller

-The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Protocol terms, Protocol configurations management.
+The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Protocol terms, and Protocol configurations management.
 To read more information about its responsibilities and structure, go to [section 2](../2-architecture).

 ### 4.2.1.
 Constructor